smpate111/ros2_camera/README.md

 ros2 run ros2_camera camera_pub
 ```

-In a new terminal, enter this command:
+In a new terminal, enter this command if you want to display the frames:
 ```
 ros2 run ros2_camera camera_sub
 ```